max-in-bc/spotify-to-youtube-link/README.md

 After loading the extension, navigate to any Spotify track URL.
 The extension should automatically redirect you to the equivalent track on YouTube Music.

+## Upcoming

+- Links to albums
+- Links to artists
+- Links to actual youtube equivalent instead of just a text search

 ## Note

 This extension is for educational purposes only.
 Ensure you comply with Spotify's API Terms of Service when using their API.